 Without question, the power of the digital economy permeates nearly everything we do.
 Evolving well beyond eCommerce and mBanking, the connected society includes social media, video subscriptions, file sharing, ride hailing, and homestay, all of which have quickly become a regular part of our lives every day.
 While the convenience is alluring, the risk can be alarming.
 These applications often contain payment and other confidential information that need to be secure in order to ensure that only the right people are properly entitled to access the information or assets involved.
 To complicate matters further, applications are constantly trying to improve the user experience by reducing the friction in the authentication process.
 Unfortunately, making access easier for the customer is also making it easier for fraudsters.
-According to a 2016 article in Forbes, hackers compromised a victim's email account once they had control of the victim's mobile phone number and then proceeded to compromise 30 other accounts within seven minutes.
+Hackers have the ability to compromise victim accounts by taking control of their mobile phone numbers, doing damage within minutes.
 Hackers can have access to your bank accounts, bitcoin, payment services and many other aspects of your digital life before anyone is the wiser.
 That is a powerful proposition for fraudsters.